bitmark-inc/docs/bitmark-references/rpc-communication/rpc-communication.md

 1. Bitmark.Provenance - retrieve transfer history of a bitmark

-In order to get provenance (asset transfer history), two arguments need to be provided, one is number of history to get (count), the other is transaction ID (txID).
+In order to get provenance (asset transfer history), following parameters are needed:

+- count - number of return history
+- txID - string of transaction ID

 Example shell command: